 Preheat oven to 350 degrees.

-Add the mashed banana, eggs, Greek yogurt, peanut butter and vanilla extract to a large mixing bowl and stir until well combined.
+Add the mashed banana, eggs, Greek yogurt, peanut butter, milk, and vanilla extract to a large mixing bowl and stir until well combined.
 Next, fold in the oat flour, sugar, baking powder, baking soda, sea salt, and cinnamon until well mixed.

 Fold the chocolate chips into the batter and stir until well combined.